LaneSawyerT/best-of-music/README.md

     - w3schools was used as a general source of knowledge.

+    - [Dev.io](https://dev.to/kpulkit29/custom-validation-in-materialize-css-1p0e) Was used to validate the Image URL

+    - [Matt Rudge Pagination](https://github.com/lechien73/paginate_test) Pagination_test was used to help paginate the rankings with mentor Matt Rudge's help

     - Materialize for creating a responsive website.

 -   ### Media

-    -  Hero Image was created by the developer using affinity designer to crop and edit photo on to background [Affinity Designer](https://affinity.serif.com/en-gb/designer/)
+    -  Logo Image and Home Page Background was created by the developer using Fotor to crop and edit photo and using their custom etxt [Fotor](https://www.fotor.com/)

     - All Images on the site were sourced from [Amazon.co.uk](https://www.amazon.co.uk/)